VOLTTRON/volttron/services/core/IEEE_2030_5/AGENTDEMO.md

 In this tab, you can specify the parameters for a new control event, such as the start and end times, operational mode, and other settings.
 Once you've set these parameters, you can submit the new control event.
 This event is then sent to the server and scheduled for execution.

 ![New DER Control](./demo/images/control_entry.png)

 This tab is crucial for scheduling specific control events that override the default operational parameters set in the "DER Default Control Tab".
 These events allow for more dynamic and responsive control of the DERs based on changing conditions or requirements.
+Using the refresh icon next to the "DER Control Entry" heading sets the schedule time of the event as current time + 30 seconds.

 ### DER Control List Tab ###